pocketchange/pocketchange-android-sdk/README.md

 ## Step 6: Integrate the SDK in your app

-First import the Pocket Change SDK in your main Activity.
+First import the Pocket Change SDK in your main Activity:

 ```java
 import com.pocketchange.android.PocketChange;
 ```

-Next initialize the SDK in the main Activity's onCreate() method.
+Next initialize the SDK in the main Activity's onCreate() method:

 ```java
 PocketChange.initialize(this, APP_ID);
 ```

+You must call the `PocketChange.initialize` method in the `onCreate` method of every Activity that uses the SDK before calling any other SDK methods.
+Do not worry about duplicate initialization; the SDK automatically prevents it.

 Use the supplied token counter UI code which displays the number of tokens in the player's account.
-To show the counter in the upper right corner in your activity:
+To show the counter in the upper right corner in your Activity:

 ```java
 @Override